IceTank/ZenithMetrics/README.md

 2. Copy the URL of the `ZenithMetrics-<version>.jar` asset.
 3. In ZenithProxy, run the command: `plugin download <url>` replacing `<url>` with the copied URL.

+ZenithProxy won't automatically replace older versions of the same plugin.
+You need to manually delete the old plugin jar.
+You can use the `plugin list` command to see which plugins are installed and the `plugin remove <plugin id>` command to remove old plugins.

 ## Creating Plugins

 Use this repository as a template to create your own plugin repository.